-With stickers in SwiftKey, you can create collections and save them to use later.
-SwiftKey also comes with a basic image editor in which you can add stickers to images before sharing.
+With stickers in SwiftKey, you can create collections and save them later.
+The app also has a basic image editor to add stickers to images before sharing.

-Here is the end of SwiftKey vs. Gboard blog post.
-When I first wrote this post, SwiftKey was the winner, and now its a tie.
-If we consider the significant rounds, most of the features are the same.
+Here is the end of the SwiftKey vs. Gboard blog post.
+When I first wrote this post, SwiftKey was the winner, and now it’s a tie.
+Considering the significant rounds, most of the features are the same.

 The main difference comes in those little elements which can change a user’s mind.
 Anyway, thanks for reading.

 Nothing is more valuable than a user’s reviews about the app, so please share your views below and share the knowledge with other users reading this blog post.